← Back to Stories

 Details reported by only one source:

-- A minute’s silence was held on the grid before the race in honor of Alex Zanardi, the former F1 driver and paralympic champion, who died on Friday.
+• A minute’s silence was held on the grid before the sprint race in honour of Alex Zanardi, the former F1 driver and paralympic champion.

 Source Articles